CMU-Graphics/Scotty3D/assignments/A3/T5-materials.md

 - Check your sphere intersection code, as you may have bugs there that were not exposed by rendering Lambertian spheres in Task 4.
 - Check the behavior of your refract function when `index_of_refraction = 1.f`.
 This should not change the transmitted direction, hence make the glass sphere transparent.
 - Test reflection and refraction separately, i.e. ignore the Fresnel coefficient and only refract or reflect.
 Once you've verified that those are correct, then go ahead and reintroduce the Fresnel coefficient and split rays between reflection  and refraction.
+- We've provided some **very** basic test cases in `test.a3.task5.bsdf.*.cpp`.
+Similar to Task 4, we highly recommend testing via the GUI as you're able to get visual feedback on what is happening with these different materials.

 <p align="center"><img src="figures/T5.materials.png"></p>